Ecuador • UNESCO World Heritage Site

 Volcanic Landscapes and Geological Features

-The Galápagos Islands showcase active volcanic processes that continue shaping the archipelago in real time.
-Volcán Wolf on Isabela Island stands as the highest point at 1,707 metres, whilst ongoing eruptions on Fernandina demonstrate the dynamic geological forces creating new land.
+The Galápagos Islands display active volcanic processes that continue shaping the archipelago in real time.
+Volcán Wolf on Isabela Island rises to 1,710 meters as the archipelago's highest point, while ongoing eruptions on Fernandina demonstrate the dynamic geological forces creating new land.
 Visitors can explore dramatic lava tubes formed by ancient flows, collapsed calderas revealing volcanic structure, and pristine black sand beaches created by eroded volcanic rock.
-Sierra Negra volcano on Isabela features one of the world's largest calderas at 11 kilometres across, offering spectacular hiking opportunities with panoramic views that reveal the geological processes directly responsible for the islands' unique biodiversity, ongoing evolution, and remarkable species radiation.
+Sierra Negra volcano on Isabela features one of the world's largest calderas measuring approximately 7 by 10 kilometers, offering spectacular hiking opportunities with panoramic views that reveal the geological processes directly responsible for the islands' unique biodiversity, ongoing evolution, and species radiation.

 Historical Context